 The sturgeon lifecycle

-With a lifecycle of between 80-120 years, sturgeon are authentic living fossils which appeared on the Earth 250 million years ago, during the dinosaur era.
+With a lifecycle of between 80-120 years, sturgeon are authentic living fossils that appeared on the Earth around 250 million years ago.
 Ancestral and majestic in appearance, these animals are known for their peaceful lifestyles and slow movements.

 EXPLANATORY NOTE: fish are cold blooded animals, whose metabolism and speed of growth, among many other things are influenced by the water temperature.
 This is why when the text mentions time, a reference to the average temperature in which it occurs is added.

 Fertilization.
 Parent selection, hatching and endogenous feeding.
 The hatching of the embryos takes place during the seventh day counting from the moment of fertilization.
 When the embryo hatches, it measures about 8mm and it is characterised by its large head and also a large yoke sac, which is its nutritious reserve, from which it will feed for the next 7 days.
 Over these 7 days, it grows a lot and the two extremes of the digestive system open, which were closed during hatching.